xpack/web-jekyll/pages/core/xpbuild/install.md

 ## Uninstall

-To remove `xpbuild`, the command is:
+To remove xpbuild, the command is:

 ```console
 $ npm uninstall --global xpbuild